Georgia Will Use Electronic Voting Machines This Fall As Paper Ballot Case Falters

 "Judge Totenberg's decision is broadly consistent with the positions that the Coalition is taking in the case — particularly the urgent need for Georgia, as soon as feasible, to switch to paper ballots," said Atlanta attorney Bruce P. Brown in an emailed statement.

 Kemp established a commission earlier this year to investigate how best to move Georgia to a paper ballot voting system by the 2020 presidential election.
-He has long faced questions about how the Secretary of State's office, under his leadership, has handled cybersecurity.
+He has long faced questions about how the secretary of state's office, under his leadership, has handled cybersecurity.

-Lawyers for Kemp, and the other election officials, argued the touchscreen machines are secure, and making a switch to paper ballots so close to the November 6 elections would actually pose more of a security threat.
+Lawyers for Kemp, and the other election officials, argued the touchscreen machines are secure and that switching to paper ballots so close to the Nov.
+6 elections would actually pose more of a security threat.

-Paper ballots "are not the Holy Grail of voter integrity," said John Salter a lawyer for the defense at a hearing last week.
+Paper ballots "are not the Holy Grail of voter integrity," said John Salter, a lawyer for the defense at a hearing last week.

 Kemp faces Democrat Stacey Abrams in the Georgia race for governor.